Curry Education Research Lectureship Series

-Lectures are sponsored by the Virginia Education Sciences Training (VEST) Program (supported by the U.S. Department of Education Institute of Education Sciences or IES), Youth-Nex, UVA Department of Psychology, Center for Race and Public Education in the South, the Cooper Lectureship Series, the Curry Research Conference, and the Curry School of Education Dean’s Office, although other co-sponsors may be noted below per talk.
+Lectures are primarily sponsored by the Virginia Education Sciences Training (VEST) Program (supported by the U.S. Department of Education Institute of Education Sciences or IES) and the Curry School of Education and Human Development Dean’s Office, although other co-sponsors may be noted below per talk.

 ADD TO YOUR iCal/Outlook

-This talk is co-sponsored by Center for Race and Public Education in the South
+Co-sponsored by Youth-Nex & Center for Race and Public Education in the South (CRPES)

 ADD TO YOUR iCal/Outlook